Mitchell Butel: Writer and director

+In September 2018, he directed a production of the operetta Candide, staged at the Sydney Opera House with the Sydney Philharmonia Choirs, Sydney Youth Orchestra, and stars from Opera Australia, and also played the part of Dr Pangloss as well as the narrator.
+Alexander Lewis played Candide, Annie Aitken was Cunegonde, and veteran actress Caroline O'Connor took the part of The Old Lady.

 In 2019, he directed Mary Rachel Brown's Dead Cat Bounce for Griffin Theatre and Tony Kushner and Jeanine Tesori's Caroline, Or Change for the Hayes Theatre.

-In 2021, he directed Gli amori d'Apollo e di Dafne for Pinchgut Opera.

-State Theatre Company South Australia
+State Theatre Company of South Australia

-He became artistic director of State Theatre Company South Australia (STCSA) in March 2019, taking over from Geordie Brookman.
+In March 2019 Butel was appointed artistic director of State Theatre Company South Australia (STCSA), taking over from Geordie Brookman.
 He oversaw a project called Decameron 2.0, a collaboration between STCSA and ActNow Theatre consisting of a series of 10 stories written, directed and acted by a diverse group of local talent.
 They were released as videos online from June 2020, when theatres were closed during the COVID-19 pandemic.
 It was one of largest pieces of online theatre in the world.

+In 2021, he directed Gli amori d'Apollo e di Dafne for Pinchgut Opera.

 In February–March 2022, he directed Dennis Kelly's one-woman play, Girls & Boys, staged by STCSA at the Odeon Theatre, Norwood in Adelaide as part of the Adelaide Festival, and stars Justine Clarke.

 In September–October 2022, Butel acted in The Normal Heart, a play set in the HIV/AIDS crisis of the 1980s in New York City, in an STCSA production directed by Dean Bryant.

+In May 2024, he again directed and performed Candide in a co-production by the STCSA and State Opera South Australia, performed for three nights in Her Majesty's Theatre, Adelaide, with the three main actors reprising their roles.

+Sydney Theatre Company

+In 2024, Butel was appointed as the artistic director of the Sydney Theatre Company, replacing Kip Williams.
+He took up the position in November 2024.